rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 If the optional probing queries are implemented for the name registration, a malicious endpoint in the local network, which is capable of responding mDNS queries, could send responses to block the use of the generated names.
-This would lead to the discarding of this ICE host candidate as in Step 5 in Section
+This would lead to the discarding of this ICE host candidate as in Step 5 in {{gathering}}.
-{{gathering}}.

-The above attack can be mitigated by skipping the probing when registering a name, which also conforms to Section 8 in {{RFC6762}}, given that the name is randomly generated for the probabilistic uniqueness (e.g. a version 4 UUID) in Step 3 in Section {{gathering}}.
+The above attack can be mitigated by skipping the probing when registering a name, which also conforms to Section 8 in {{RFC6762}}, given that the name is randomly generated for the probabilistic uniqueness (e.g. a version 4 UUID) in Step 3 in {{gathering}}.
 However, a similar attack can be performed by exploiting the negative responses (defined in {{RFC6762}}, Section 8.1), in which NSEC resource records are sent to claim the nonexistence of records related to the gathered ICE host candidates.